UBC-MOAD/docs/python_packaging/pkg_structure.rst

 In summary
 (please see the sections below for detail explanations):

-* the :ref:`PkgTopLevelDirectory` is a clone of the package's Mercurial repository.
+* the :ref:`PkgTopLevelDirectory` is a clone of the package's Git repository.

 It typically contains 6 files and 4 sub-directories.